- 1 Top G-Sync Monitors Compared

 Acer Predators frequently make it to the top of gaming monitor lists with their sleek designs and powerful features.
 The latest Predator model is a little flashier than early models with it red-trimmed base, but the 27-inch IPS screen continues to impress, and it’s entirely adjustable or mountable as needed.
 The 2560 x 1440 resolution doesn’t disappoint ultra-HD gamers, either, and the monitor can be overclocked to a 165Hz refresh rate if necessary.

 In fact, you may have noticed that most specs are similar to the Asus ROG Swift (the two share many manufacturing lines): If it’s a toss-up, we will note that the Predator comes with more ports, including four USB 3.0 ports for attaching the latest accessories, along with HDMI and DisplayPort, which may make a difference depending on how many things you need plugged into your monitor.
+This is worth checking out for the best gaming monitor for ps4.

 #4 Dell Gaming S2417DGYNY1D 24-inch Monitor